hyryel/com.unity.multiplayer.docs/docs/basics/maxnumberplayers.md

 ​

-The code below shows an example of an over-capacity check that would prevent more than a certain pre-defined number of players from connecting.
+The code below shows an example of an over-capacity check that would prevent more than a certain pre-defined number of Players from connecting.

 ​